MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/openshift_101_dcmetromap/lab4-devmanage.md

 <img src="../images/ocp-lab-devman-isDetails.png" width="900"><br/>

 <blockquote>
-Click "Builds" and then Builds to get back to the build summary
+Click "Builds" and then "Builds" to get back to the build summary
 </blockquote>

 <blockquote>